DrewBarclay/vtm-tracker/README.md

 # vtm-tracker

-Simple web app written in Haskell to track blood/willpower/etc. for the VTM tabletop game.
+Simple web app written in Haskell to track character statistics for the VTM tabletop game.

 To use: